BradHutchings/Mmojo-Server-v2/instructions/400-Build-gguf-Models.md

 ---
 ### Before You Get Started
 Before you can clone Hugging Face Repos and convert them into .gguf models, you need to have the llama.cpp Github repo cloned.
 That's in this step: [501.
 Prepare to Build](501-Prepare-to-Build.md).
-When this section is organized better, we'll actually clone it here first.
+When this section is organized better, we'll actually clone our own copy that won't get cluttered or branded here first.

 ---
 ### Mistal AI's Ministral 3 3B Reasoning 2512